A7med9870/college_3y_s1/college_3y_s1/m5_shrmi/week_2/day1_c.md

 check points

 histogram
-easiest way to visualise  a distro of a plot
+easiest way to visualize  a distro of a plot

 outliers
 a small number of values that are much larger or much smaller than all the others